Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Introduction

-Note that this theorem is false without assuming the variety is smooth in codimension $2$.
-In fact, even in dimension $2$, there are surfaces other than $\p^2$ which have Picard number $1$ and locally factorial canonical singularities.
+This theorem is false without assuming the variety is smooth in codimension $2$.
+In fact, even in dimension $2$, there are surfaces $X$ other than $\p^2$ which have Picard number $1$ and locally factorial canonical singularities.
 They are Fano surfaces which have exactly one singular point which is canonical of type $E_8$ (see \cite[Lem.
 6]{MZ88}).

 \textit{Outline of the proof of the theorems.} Let $X$ be a variety satisfying the condition in Theorem \ref{thm-classification}.
 We first consider the case when $\mathrm{dim}\, X=3$.
 In this case, the Mori cone $\NE(X)$ has exactly two extremal rays $R_1,R_2$.
-Let $f_i:X\to B_i$ be the extremal contraction with respect to $R_i$ for $i=1,2$.
+Let $f_i \colon X\to B_i$ be the extremal contraction with respect to $R_i$ for $i=1,2$.
 We can prove that $B_i$ is either $\p^1$ or $\p^2$ and the product $f_1\times f_2$ is finite onto its image.
 Hence $X$ is a finite cover of $\p^1\times \p^2$ or a finite cover of a hypersurface of $\p^2\times \p^2$.
 With the help of two results on finite morphisms between Fano threefolds, we can deduce the proof of Theorem \ref{thm-classification-3f}.

 After this, we consider the case when $n=\mathrm{dim}\, X\geqslant 4$.
 The proof of Theorem \ref{thm-classification} is by induction on the dimension of $X$.
-We will first prove that there is a fibration $g:X\to \p^1$ since $n\geqslant 4$.
-We can reduce to the case when $n=4$.
-The proof of four-dimensional case is given in section \ref{Fano fourfolds satisfying $(*)$}.
+We will first prove that there is a fibration $g \colon X\to \p^1$ since $n\geqslant 4$.
+For this property, we can reduced to the case when $n=4$.
+The proof of the four dimensional case is given in section \ref{Fano fourfolds satisfying $(*)$}.

-There is a Mori fibration $h:X\to Y$ such that $h\times g:X \to Y\times \p^1$ is a finite surjective morphism.
+There is a Mori fibration $h \colon X\to Y$ such that $h\times g \colon X \to Y\times \p^1$ is a finite surjective morphism.
 We can prove further that $Y$ also satisfies the condition in Theorem \ref{thm-classification}.
 By induction, we assume that Theorem \ref{thm-classification} is true in dimension smaller than $n$.
-In particular, $h\times g$ induces a finite surjective morphism $f:X\to Z$ such that $Z$ is either $\p^1\times \cdots \times \p^1\times \p^2$ or $\p^1\times \cdots \times \p^1\times W$, where $W$ is a normal ample hypersurface in $\p^2\times \p^2$.
+In particular, $h\times g$ induces a finite surjective morphism $f \colon X\to Z$ such that $Z$ is either $\p^1\times \cdots \times \p^1\times \p^2$ or $\p^1\times \cdots \times \p^1\times W$, where $W$ is a normal ample hypersurface in $\p^2\times \p^2$.
 In the end, we will conclude the proof of Theorem \ref{thm-classification} by studying some finite morphisms between Fano varieties.